yml/sandbox/concurrency/README.md

 # concurrency in Python vs GO

-Last week I have had the chance to attend Pycon in Montreal in the past few days.
-Among all the talks I attended one has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
+At Pycon in Montreal few weeks ago I  attended a talk that has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
 The video is available on [youtube](https://www.youtube.com/watch?v=MCs5OvhV9S4)

 The gist of the talk is that going from synchronous to a concurrent program in python requires a significant amount of leg work.
-The talk took a simple socket program that calculate **fibonacci** sum synchronously and makes it concurrent.
+The talk took a simple socket program that calculate **fibonacci** sum synchronously and tries to make it concurrent.
 It compares and contrasts various approach: Threads, Multi processes, corountines.

 My take away was that there are a zillion ways of doing it in python but none of them are great at taking advantage of multi cores.
-When I went through the process of typing the code used in his demo I decided for the fun of it to port it to GO to compare and contrast.
+When I went through the process of typing the code used in his demo I decided for the fun of it to port it to GO.

 The first surprises for me was how similar the synchronous version is in both languages.
 The code and the micro benchmarks that follow should be taken with a grain or salt like always.